 All parties have the same appeal rights.
 Any party (employer or injured worker) can appeal an Order from the Department of Labor and Industries (Department) to the Board of Industrial Insurance Appeals (Board.)
-This is a general outline of the definitions and procedures which govern these appeals.

 BOARD OF INDUSTRIAL INSURANCE APPEALS